kungming2/translator-BOT-reborn/docs/verification.md

 ## Introduction

-**[Verified](www.reddit.com/r/translator/wiki/verified)** is a status on the subreddit that just indicates that moderators have checked that the user has been a positive contributor to the community, and applications are made by commenting on a [regular verification thread](https://www.reddit.com/r/translator/search/?q=title%3Averified&include_over_18=on&restrict_sr=on&t=all&sort=new) that's automatically posted every six months.
+**[Verified](www.reddit.com/r/translator/wiki/verified)** is a status on the subreddit that indicates moderators have checked that the user has been a positive contributor to the community.
+Applications are made by commenting on a [regular verification thread](https://www.reddit.com/r/translator/search/?q=title%3Averified&include_over_18=on&restrict_sr=on&t=all&sort=new) that's automatically posted every six months.

 ## Verification Script